Sysinternals/ProcDump-for-Linux/README.md

 ## Current Limitations
 * Currently will only run on Linux Kernels version 3.5+
 * Does not have full feature parity with Windows version of ProcDump, specifically, stay alive functionality, and custom performance counters
+* Currently will not run on BSD 4.3, because the syscall of uname() is not supported in it.

 # Feedback
 * Ask a question on StackOverflow (tag with ProcDumpForLinux)